dart-archive/pub-dartlang/doc/package-layout.markdown

 your own package.
 That ensures the example code in your package looks exactly like code outside of your package would look.

-## Shell scripts
+## Command line apps

     enchilada/
       bin/
         enchilada

-Some packages define shell scripts, programs that can be run directly from the command line.
-These can be scripts written in an actual shell language, or any other scripting language, including Dart.
-The `pub` application itself is one
+Some packages define programs that can be run directly from the command line.
+These can be shells scripts or any other scripting language, including Dart.
-example: it's a simple shell script that invokes `pub.dart`.
+The `pub` application itself is one example: it's a simple shell script that invokes `pub.dart`.

 If your package defines stuff like this, put it in a directory named `bin`.